Why the CAB was established

-Bureaux were established on the eve of the Second World War to help people cope with the dislocation, trauma and complexity that war brings.
+CABs were established on the eve of the Second World War to help people cope with the dislocation, trauma and complexity that war brings.

-Initially, bureaux were places people could go to for help in tracing missing relatives in bombed areas or learning about all of the new war-time rules and regulations that were put in place at the time and which the general public were expected to know and observe.
+Initially, CABs were places people could go to for help in tracing missing relatives in bombed areas or learning about all of the new war-time rules and regulations that were put in place at the time and which the general public were expected to know and observe.

-But the need for the bureaux did not diminish when the war ended.
+But the need for the CAB did not diminish when the war ended.
 Things were changing in society with the growth of bureaucracy, the increasing codification of people’s rights and responsibilities, and a general increase in the complexity of everyday living.